Quentin-H/bioNet3D-MDV/README.md

 KnowENG Massive Dataset Visualizer Component

 Notes:

 - Typically I use float3 rather than vector3 because in newer versions of Unity anything that takes vector3 as an argument also accepts float3 and float3 does not have many methods and therefore has a smaller overhead.

+- A lot of times I use entities and nodes interchangeably.
+Nodes in the network are represented as cubes, these are entities.
+All nodes are entities but not all entities are nodes.

 using https://github.com/yasirkula/UnitySimpleFileBrowser